Custom Kitchen Design in Lakewood: Boosting Your Home Value

 As a custom kitchen designer in Lakewood, my best advice is to find the right balance in choosing products and materials that are highly rated for quality craftsmanship and durability, as well as meet personal requirements for style and affordability.

-Home Value: How it Factors into Your Remodel
+Current Home Value: How it Factors into Your Remodel

 The overall value of your home is another key factor in determining what to invest in a kitchen remodel.
 Rule of thumb advises that your remodel investment should equate to about 10% of your home’s value.
 However, there are so many factors to consider, including the scope of the project, the size of your kitchen, the current cost of labor and materials, and even where your home is located, that there is no one-size-fits-all calculation that makes sense for everyone.
 Regardless of the variables, here are a few relevant considerations: